Skip to content

 History of ERP

-The history of ERP dates back 100 years with the development of Economic Order Quantity (EOQ), a paper-based manufacturing system in 1913.
-During the period of 1964-1990, EOQ was transformed into an advanced system, Material Requirements Planning (MRP), which provided advanced capabilities.
-In the 1990s, a full-fledged ERP was developed with modern capabilities.
+The history of ERP dates back 100 years with the development of the Economic Order Quantity (EOQ) model, computed for manufacturers to minimize total inventory costs.
+During the period of 1964-1990, EOQ evolved into Material Requirements Planning (MRP I) and Manufacturing Resource Planning (MRP II), which provided superior capabilities.
+In the 1990s, a full-fledged ERP was developed to integrate multiple business functions.

-• 1910s: Ford Whitman Harris develops the Economic Order Quantity (EOQ) model for scheduling production-related tasks.
+• 1910s: Ford Whitman Harris develops the Economic Order Quantity (EOQ) model to calculate optimal order quantity while keeping inventory costs low.

 • 1960s: Introduction of Mainframe computers for finances-related tasks such as ledger maintenance, reporting, etc. In 1964, Black and Decker develops Material Requirements Planning (MRP) solution which integrated EOQ with computers.